rovaughn/platform-docs/platform/manual/auth/authentication/providers/mobile-otp.rst

      }
    }

-If the request is successful, Hasura Auth will login the user.
+If the request is successful, Hasura auth will login the user.

 Typical response of the ``/v1/login`` request is :